AuRobinson/Consumer-Price-Index-Review/README.md

 Based on the yearly averages, we can observe a significant increase from 2020 to 2022, with the average rising from 258.8 to 292.65, a 33.85 point or approximately 13.1% increase.
 This increase is even more substantial than what was experienced during the 2008-2009 period.

-For reference, the table below provides the mean CPI values for the years 2017-2023:
+For reference, the table below provides the mean CPI values year-over-year for the years 2017-2023:

 | Year | Mean CPI Value |
 | ---: | ---: |